xi-virus/ProjectAirSim/README.md

 See **[Installing system prerequisites](docs/system_specs.md#installing-system-prerequisites)** for information about Windows/Linux system setup needed before running Project AirSim.

-### 1. Develop with Project AirSim source
+### 1. Pre-built environment binaries

-> I'm going to build the sim libs, Plugin, Blocks, and my own UE project environment from the ground up so I can customize it to my application.
+> I just want to download and run a Project AirSim environment and drive it with some Python code.

 *Note:* You can either build Project AirSim from source or download pre-built binaries to use with the Python client.
 Currently, only the classic Blocks environment is available.
-If you require another environment (e.g., urban, geo-specific, etc.), you can sponsor its maintenance by contacting [info@iamaisim.com](mailto:info@iamaisim.com).
+If you require another environment (e.g., urban, geo-specific, etc.), you can sponsor its maintenance by contacting [envs@iamaisim.com](mailto:envs@iamaisim.com).

 #### **[Use pre-built binary environments](docs/development/use_prebuilt.md)**